swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 Note that `bind` must be defined with `let rec` so it can be used recursively.

-Once we have `bind`,  we can define the computation expression and it's associated "builder" class.
+Once we have `bind`,  we can define the computation expression and its associated "builder" class.

 * The `Bind` method uses the `bind` defined above.
 * The `Return` and `Zero` methods use `Stop` to return a value